Skip to main content

 • BTC settles to Spark wallets.

-• Stablecoins settle to any supported chain (base, solana, ethereum, arbitrum, optimism, polygon, tron).
+• Stablecoins settle to any supported chain (base, solana, ethereum, arbitrum, optimism, polygon, tron, plasma, tempo).

 • Final order statuses are completed, failed, or refunded.